osbornjd/EICJetSubstructure/analysisCode/README.md

 ## Macros

 A macro to analyze the output from running `./EventLoop` can be found in `macros/analyzeJets.C`.
 The macro simply takes as an argument the output ROOT file with the jet trees produced by `./EventLoop`.
 The final output is a variety of histograms, as described in `macros/HistoManager.h`.
 Additionally, the macro `macros/AnalyzeHistos.C` can be run on the output of `analyzeJets.C` to create some plots.

+## Condor

+There is also a condor directory that can run the analysis chain in batch jobs, if desired.
+This is useful if, for example, you have a large MC simulation sample and want to parse down the amount that has to be processed in a single job.